 2.6 “University Property” means all University grounds, buildings, facilities, stadiums, or other improvements, that are owned, leased, used or otherwise controlled by the University.

-2.7 “University-Sponsored Program” means any program or Activity operated by a University unit which primarily serves or includes Minors, where the University is knowingly supervising participants who are Minors, and which is not exempted from this regulation under Section 1.
+2.7 “University-Sponsored Program” means any Program or Activity which is not exempted from this regulation under Section 1 and which (a) is operated by a University unit, (b) primarily serves or includes Minors, and (c) where the University is knowingly supervising participants who are Minors, or where the Minor is registered for an on-line Program operated by the University.

 3. REQUIREMENTS AND PROCEDURES

 All Programs and Activities must be annually reviewed and approved by the appropriate dean or vice chancellor (or designee) having supervisory authority over the Program/Activity prior to the first scheduled date of participation by Minors.
 It is recommended that approval be obtained at least ninety days prior to the first scheduled date of participation by Minors.

 3.2.1 All Programs shall, prior to the first scheduled date of participation by Minors in a calendar year, register such Program with the Office of Youth Programs and Compliance (“Youth Programs Office”) on the Youth Programs and Compliance Website.
 Because the registration process can take time, it is recommended that Programs register at least sixty days prior to the first scheduled date of participation by Minors.
 Registration shall be on forms approved by the Director of the Youth Programs Office and shall require, at a minimum, the following information:

 a) description of the proposed Program and the general nature of the activities to be undertaken,

 b) the dates and locations where Minors will be participating,

 c) the expected number of employees and volunteers who are Covered Individuals with the Program and expected number of Minors served,